dbcli/athenacli/README.md

 # NOTE: S3 should in the same region as specified above.
 # The format is 's3://<your s3 directory path>'
 s3_staging_dir = ''

+# Name of athena workgroup that you want to use
+work_group = '' # e.g. primary
 ```

 or you can also use environment variables: